Pomona College: 21st century

 In the 2000s, under president David W. Oxtoby, Pomona began placing more emphasis on reducing its environmental impact, committing in 2003 to obtaining LEED certifications for new buildings and launching various sustainability initiatives.
 The college also entered partnerships with several college access groups (including the Posse Foundation in 2004 and QuestBridge in 2005) and committed to meeting the full demonstrated financial need of students through grants rather than loans in 2008.
 These efforts, combined with Pomona's previously instituted need-blind admission policy, resulted in increased enrollment of low-income and racial minority students.

-In 2008, it was discovered that Pomona's alma mater may have been originally written to be sung as the ensemble finale to a student-produced blackface minstrel show performed on campus in 1909 or 1910.
+In 2008, it was discovered that Pomona's alma mater may have been originally written to be sung as the ensemble finale to a student-produced blackface minstrel show performed on campus in 1910.
 The college stopped singing it at convocation and commencement, alienating some alumni.

 Pomona requested proof of legal residency from employees amid a unionization drive by dining hall workers in 2011.
 Seventeen workers who were unable to provide documentation were fired, drawing national media attention and sparking criticism from activists; the dining hall staff voted to unionize in 2013.
 A rebranding initiative that year sought to emphasize students' passion and drive, angering students who thought it would lead to a more stressful culture.
 Several protests in the 2010s criticized the college's handling of sexual assault, leading to various reforms.

 In 2017, G. Gabrielle Starr became Pomona's tenth president; she is the first woman and first African American to hold the office.
 From March 2020 through the spring 2021 semester, the college switched to online instruction in response to the COVID-19 pandemic.
+In April 2024, the college had 19 demonstrators occupying Starr's office to urge the college to divest from Israel arrested.
+This prompted condemnations and protests, including an encampment on Marston Quad that forced the college to move its commencement off-campus.